Match Stereo Videos via Bidirectional Alignment

 Spatial alignment in video stereo matching provides a promising solution to this problem.
 In video settings, matching quality can be improved by searching for potential correspondence points across the temporal dimension \cite{karaev2023dynamicstereo}, under the assumption that the reference point remains unchanged.
 This makes frame alignment especially important for videos with moving cameras, as it ensures that matching points are correctly aligned across different time steps.
 In this study, inspired by bidirectional alignment, we introduce BiDAStereo, a video framework that achieves consistent video stereo matching and BiDAStabilizer, a plugin network for existing stereo image methods.
 As shown in Fig.~\ref{fig:figure1} (b), BiDAStabilizer is a plugin network designed to transform inconsistent disparity estimations from existing image-based methods into temporally consistent ones.
 It aligns disparities towards the center frame to extract local temporal cues from neighboring frames.
 Moreover, to leverage information from the entire sequence, we introduced a global propagation mechanism by aligning and fusing bidirectional feature states from neighboring frames to update the state of the center frame.
-This method promotes recurrent propagation of global consistency, expanding the temporal receptive field and allowing the model to utilize a broader range of temporal information.
-In BiDAStereo, as shown in Fig.~\ref{fig:figure1} (d), we apply alignment locally in the correlation module to build cost volumes and globally in the aggregation module to propagate information across the entire sequence.
+This method promotes recurrent propagation of global consistency, expanding the temporal receptive field and allowing the model to utilize a broader range of temporal information. \textcolor{black}{In BiDAStereo, as shown in Fig.~\ref{fig:figure1} (d), we apply alignment locally in the correlation module to build cost volumes and globally in the aggregation module to propagate information across the entire sequence.